AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 # This is an ENV variable, that's preset as part of the dockerfile - $TEST_DIR=/app/deployment-scripts/tests
 set test_dir = $TEST_DIR

-# create directories (such as blockchain, data/watch. anylog) that are used by the AnyLog node
+# create work directories that are used by the AnyLog node and processes for local data.
 create work directories
 ```